This modifier replaces the Rewind modifier from X-Particles 3.5.

 The modifier's interface contains the following sections:

-For the 'Groups Affected' and Falloff tabs and for the buttons at the bottom of the interface, please see the 'Common interface elements' page.
+For the 'Groups Affected', 'Mapping', and 'Falloff' tabs and for the buttons at the bottom of the interface, please see the 'Common interface elements' page.

 Please see the section 'How to use the History modifier' at the foot of this page before using the modifier for the first time.